Inniss v. Aderhold

 Lambda Legal filed a federal lawsuit in the U.S. District Court for the Northern District of Georgia on behalf of a widow and three same-sex couples challenging Georgia’s discriminatory marriage ban.
 In the lawsuit, Lambda Legal, joined by pro bono co-counsel from Bryan Cave and White & Case, argues that Georgia’s marriage ban unfairly discriminates against same-sex couples and sends a purposeful message that lesbians, gay men, and their children are second-class citizens who are undeserving of the legal sanction, respect, protections, and support that different-sex couples and their families are able to enjoy through marriage.

-- January 2015 The district court denies the State’s motion to dismiss, meaning that our clients will have their day in court.
+- January 2015 The district court denies the State’s motion to dismiss, allowing Lambda Legal’s case to proceed in court.

 Christopher Inniss and Shelton Stroman, Rayshawn Chandler and Avery Chandler, Michael Bishop and Shane Thomas, and Jennifer Sisson.